By AJ Huynh

 Create Structured Classroom Routines

 Children with ADHD often perform better when expectations are predictable.
+Routines reduce uncertainty and help the child understand what is happening now, what comes next, and what is expected.

 Helpful classroom routine strategies include: